ImVirtue/RealTimePipeLine_DataEngineeringProject_Ballond-Or_FootBall_VotingSystem/README.md

 This project intends to simulate the creation of a real-time Ballon d'Or Voting system that manages all of the results of candidates (footballers) and the total of votes that they have.
 Storing data of voters in a PostgreSQL database, transform and load in real-time by Kafka and Spark Structured Streaming.
 Finally, visualize the result on the website hosted by Streamlit.

 ## Features
-- **Automated ETL Pipeline**: Using Apache Spark and Kafka to automate the process of collecting data from API voters, transforming into a usable format.
+- **Automated ETL Pipeline**: Using Apache Spark and Kafka to automate the process of collecting data from API voters, transforming it into a usable format.
 - **Data Visualization**: Leveraging Streamlit to create interesting and real-time visualizations for the result of voting.
 - **Docker Compose Setup**: The project uses Docker Compose to streamline the deployment and management of the required services, including Apache Kafka, Apache Spark, Apache ZooKeeper and PostgreSQL.